 Is Caffeine The Best Pre-workout?

-Caffeine is an essential aspect of a pre-workout, but I wouldn’t choose it as the most critical ingredient.
+Caffeine isn't the best pre-workout, although it is an essential aspect of many pre-workouts.
 For intense days in the gym, I find that taking just caffeine isn't enough to keep me energized.

 Also, I often get asked about energy drinks.
 When it comes to coffee vs energy drinks, you will get similar amounts of caffeine intake.
 You can take a single serving of an energy drink and get as much caffeine as a cup of black coffee.

 However, know that energy drinks contain a lot more sugar, calories, and artificial ingredients.
 In the long run, an energy drink isn’t the best choice for your health.

 I would focus on finding a pre-workout that contains caffeine and other ingredients meant to help other aspects of my health.

 Other Interesting Reads:

 About The Author